 Be sure to always use at least 50% all-purpose or bread flour to provide enough gluten.
 One of my favorite levains uses half all-purpose flour and half sprouted whole wheat.
 Some other possibilities include whole grains like rye, spelt, barley, or semolina.

 I recommend weighing your ingredients in grams.
-While the starter is incredibly resilient and won’t mind if your measures are slightly off, weights are just much simpler.
+While the starter is incredibly resilient and won’t mind if your measures are slightly off, using a kitchen scale to get it right is just much simpler.

 The levain rises and falls as it digests the flour, so weight measures account for these volume changes.

-Also, it’s much cleaner and quicker to measure things straight into a bowl on a scale than to pull out different sizes of cups and spoons.
+Also, it’s much cleaner and quicker to measure things straight into a bowl on a scale than it is to pull out different sizes of cups and spoons (which you’ll also have to wash!).

 Mix together 50 grams of water and 50 grams of flour in a glass or plastic bowl.
 Cover with a light kitchen towel, paper towel, or coffee filter.

 I prefer to use a mason jar without the lid insert.
 I cover the jar with a coffee filter and screw the lid ring on to hold it in place.
-This allows air circulation while keeping out unwanted debris.
+This allows air to circulate while keeping out unwanted debris.

 Just let things be.
-You should begin to see some small bubbles forming, and the mixture will be more liquid than the day before.
+You should begin to see some small bubbles forming, and the mixture will be more liquid than it was the day before.

 Add 50 grams of water and 50 grams of flour to the mixture.